 “I am just as you said, your god.
 I have come down from the heavens to offer my guidance and protection to all Cappies.”
-Vure finishing their sentence from complete invisibility.
+Vure finishes their sentence from complete invisibility.

 “Get your water, feed your trees.
 And let your people know Vure shall be guiding them from the shade of the forest.”

-“I will re-appear tomorrow night for a whole night, this is a reward for you continued devotion.
-Let us have a party, let us experience together.”
+“I will re-appear tomorrow night for a whole night; this is a reward for your continued devotion.
+Let us have a party; let us experience together.”

 The Cappies cheered, all running around without direction.

 “Everyone, gather.
-We must plan our night carefully, come around and we shall plan.”
+We must plan our night carefully, come around, and we shall plan.”
 The leader yelled as he beckoned his people in.
 They gathered close to one another, fidgeting with excitement.
-Plans were slowly made, Cappies peeling off from the crowd to fulfil the tasks they were given for the upcoming night.
+Plans were slowly made, Cappies peeling off from the crowd to fulfill the tasks they were given for the upcoming night.

 The next night came, and all the Cappies stood in wait.
-They wore their best masks, and made sure their fur was in perfect condition.
+They wore their best masks and made sure their fur was in perfect condition.
 All through the base of the trees were jars filled with glow bugs, giving the village a soft glow.
-Food was laid out over multiple tables, and in the centre a large empty circle of forest floor was kept clear.
+Food was laid out over multiple tables, and in the center, a large empty circle of the forest floor was kept clear.
 Leaves started to gather in the circle, at first in clumps, then they spread evenly over the space.
-Lifting from the ground, the leaves rotated individually creating a pattern of earthly colours before the awe struck Cappies.
-A large spire of leaves formed in the centre, slowly making the shape of Vure.
-They exploded outwards and all that was left behind was Vure.
+Lifting from the ground, the leaves rotated individually, creating a pattern of earthly colors before the awe-struck Cappies.
+A large spire of leaves formed in the center, slowly making the shape of Vure.
+They exploded outwards, and all that was left behind was Vure.

 “Let us all enjoy this night, for tonight we let loose.”

 “Bang.”
-Vure said eagerly as the sky lit up with explosions of colours and strange patterns
+Vure said eagerly as the sky lit up with explosions of colors and strange patterns

-The Cappies were captivated, some took up instruments and began to play.
-Others danced to the colour spectacle that had been seen by Cappy eyes before this night.
-Meanwhile a few natives laid next to Vure, enjoying the night by relaxing in a joyous environment.
+The Cappies were captivated; some took up instruments and began to play.
+Others danced to the color spectacle that had been seen by Cappy’s eyes before this night.
+Meanwhile, a few natives lay next to Vure, enjoying the night by relaxing in a joyous environment.
 Vure gazed around, noticing that those on the ground were all bruising thick leaves with their thumbs.
-Licking at the exposed moisture their pupils dilated, and their breath slowed.
+Licking at the exposed moisture, their pupils dilated, and their breath slowed.
 Vure took an unused leaf, following as the others did.
 As their body relaxed, Vure felt themselves fall limp.
-Looking up to the night sky, they let loose another firework from their finger tip.
-The explosion seemingly moving in slow motion as the sound reverberated in the air.
-The music had slowed, looking around everyone was dancing in what appeared to be slow motion.
+Looking up to the night sky, they let loose another firework from their fingertip.
+The explosion seemingly moved in slow motion as the sound reverberated in the air.
+The music had slowed; looking around, everyone was dancing in what appeared to be slow motion.
 Chuckling, Vure laid back into the grass, enjoying the rest of the night with their followers.

 Vure looked around and noticed a surprisingly large number of small animals that were wandering around, playing with the children and idle adults.
-But once the call was made they all instinctively started to make their way deeper into the forest.
+But once the call was made, they all instinctively started to make their way deeper into the forest.
 The children followed, chasing them to try and pick a few up.
 All slowly disappearing into the forest.
-The Cappies gathered their supplies into the centre of their small village, setting up what appeared to be a market.
-Each individual had their own stall, with a variety of medical supplies, from burn heals, to paralysis antidotes.
+The Cappies gathered their supplies in the center of their small village, setting up what appeared to be a market.
+Each individual had their own stall, with a variety of medical supplies, from burn heals to paralysis antidotes.

 Vure waited, as did the Cappies.

 “I wonder what species these traders will be?”
 Vure puzzled, flying upwards through the canopy.
 Disrupting the leaves, a couple of those on the ground looked up, smiling as a heavy load of twigs and leaves fell from their trees.
-Looking over the trees Vure caught the last of the wandering merchants make their way into the forest.
+Looking over the trees, Vure caught the last of the wandering merchants making their way into the forest.

 Vure looked around their surroundings, using their enhanced vision to spy out villages.

-Vure spent a moment memorising the layout of the land around them, focusing on well used routes and flags of neighbouring villages.
-Slowly descending they took one last look before falling below the tree line.
-Once below the canopy Vure noticed just how many people came with the trade caravan.
+Vure spent a moment memorizing the layout of the land around them, focusing on well-used routes and flags of neighboring villages.
+Slowly descending, they took one last look before falling below the tree line.
+Once below the canopy, Vure noticed just how many people came with the trade caravan.

-Vure got closer to the group, listening into the conversation.
+Vure got closer to the group, listening to the conversation.

 “What kind of quality are we dealing with?”